 Restructuring activity will increase once COVID-19 support measures end, affecting deal activity and valuations.

-Middle East Deals Leader, PwC Middle East
+Deals Leader, PwC Middle East

 Middle East Valuations Leader and Regional Deals Markets Leader, PwC Middle East

-Partner, M&A, PwC Middle East
+Partner M&A, Head of Corporate Finance, PwC Middle East

 Transaction Services Partner, PwC Middle East